 7. Use distraction-blocking tools

-There are tons of productivity tools meant to help you stay focused and avoid distractions.
+There are tons of GTD apps and productivity tools meant to help you stay focused and avoid distractions.
 Here are a few that we love:

 - OneTab: Converts your browser tabs into a single page of links, then restores the tabs as needed.
 This is especially helpful for those of us who treat open tabs like our to-do list, amassing dozens of them on busy days (author sheepishly raises her hand).

 - Forest: Helps you stay focused by turning uninterrupted work time into a game.
 Every time you want to focus on a task, open Forest and plant a tree.
 The tree will only grow if you leave your phone alone.
 Over time, your trees grow into a forest that represents hours of cumulative deep work.

 - Pocket: Allows you to save articles that you want to read later.
 This is especially useful for those whose work requires online research.
 Instead of being distracted by an interesting headline, you can just add it to Pocket and revisit it after work.

 Giving up social media altogether can eliminate a ton of digital distractions — but it's not always a practical solution.
 For anyone whose work involves social media, staying on-task while staring down a feed full of unread updates can be a tall order.

 Popping in and out of social media sites to do tasks can result in a lot of time wasted.
 Instead, schedule your social posts in batches ahead of time.
 Pro tip: while this works great when you're posting social media updates for work, you can do it for personal updates too, and reclaim some of the time you spend scrolling.

 When's the last time you spent any portion of your work day not in front of a screen?
 What about offline?